Nilupa-Illangarathna/cool-mart-supermarket-management-app-using-OOP/README.md

 2. Compile and run the application using a C++ compiler.
 3. Follow the on-screen prompts to navigate through different features.
 4. Use the provided staff usernames and passwords to access specific functionalities.

-## Contributing

-If you'd like to contribute to the project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the [MIT License](LICENSE).